 The primary route of elimination of cytarabine is metabolism to the inactive compound ara-U, followed by urinary excretion of ara-U. In contrast to systemically administered cytarabine, which is rapidly metabolized to ara-U, conversion to ara-U in the CSF is negligible after intrathecal administration because of the significantly lower cytidine deaminase activity in the CNS tissues and CSF.
 The CSF clearance rate of cytarabine is similar to the CSF bulk flow rate of 0.24 mL/min.

-DepoCyt® (cytarabine liposome injection) was studied in 2 controlled clinical studies that enrolled patients with neoplastic meningitis.
-The first study, which was a randomized, multicenter, multi-arm study involving a total of 99 treated patients, compared 50 mg of DepoCyt administered every 2 weeks to standard intrathecal chemotherapy administered twice a week to patients with solid tumors, lymphoma, or leukemia.
+The first study, which was a randomized, multi-center, multi-arm study involving a total of 99 treated patients, compared 50 mg of DepoCyt administered every 2 weeks to standard intrathecal chemotherapy administered twice a week to patients with solid tumors, lymphoma, or leukemia.
 For patients with lymphoma, standard therapy consisted of 50 mg of unencapsulated cytarabine given twice a week.
 Thirty-three lymphoma patients (17 DepoCyt, 16 cytarabine) were treated.
 Patients went off study if they had not achieved a complete response defined as clearing of the CSF from all previously positive sites in the absence of progression of neurological symptoms, after 4 weeks of treatment with study drug.

 In the first study, complete response was prospectively defined as (1) conversion, confirmed by a blinded central pathologist, from a positive examination of the CSF for malignant cells to a negative examination on two separate occasions (at least 3 days apart, on day 29 and later) at all initially positive sites, together with (2) an absence of neurological progression during the treatment period.

 The second study was a randomized, multi-center, multi-arm study involving a total of 124 treated patients with either solid tumors or lymphomas.
 In this study, 24 patients with lymphoma were randomized and treated with DepoCyt or cytarabine.
 Patients received 6 two-week induction cycles of DepoCyt 50 mg every 2 weeks or cytarabine 50 mg twice weekly.
 Patients then received four maintenance cycles of DepoCyt 50 mg every 4 weeks, or cytarabine 50 mg weekly for 4 weeks.
-In both studies, patients received concurrent treatment with dexamethasone to minimize symptoms associated with chemical arachnoiditis (see WARNINGS and DOSAGE AND ADMINISTRATION).
+In both studies, patients received concurrent treatment with dexamethasone to minimize symptoms associated with chemical arachnoiditis [see WARNINGS AND PRECAUTIONS and DOSAGE AND ADMINISTRATION].
 In this study, cytological response was assessed in a blinded fashion utilizing a similar definition as in the first study.
-The results in patients with lymphomatous meningitis are shown in Table 1.
+The results in patients with lymphomatous meningitis are shown in Table 3.

-Table 1: Complete Cytological Responses in Patients with
+Complete Cytological Responses in Patients with Lymphomatous Meningitis

 This monograph has been modified to include the generic and brand name in many instances.